The service in Darien, launched on Oct. 1, 2017, is held at Darien Library at 9:00 a.m. and 10:30 a.m. (identical services).

 As part of The Beacon Project that began in 2016, the Trinity Council and staff established criteria to determine if and when a new service would be ready to launch in a particular town.
 In the ensuing months, numerous Trinity congregants who live east of Greenwich, particularly in Darien and surrounding towns, independently expressed their desire and commitment to be part of starting a service in their local area.
 The Council and staff carefully researched options coming forward and spent significant time in prayerful discernment before making a decision.

-Drew Williams will continue to lead and envision the whole of Trinity Church (Greenwich and Darien locations).
+As Senior Pastor, Drew Williams leads and envisions the whole of Trinity Church (Greenwich and Darien locations).
 Drew speaks at both locations, preaching at least as often in Greenwich as he did prior to the launch of the Darien service (i.e. adding Darien to his preaching schedule, rather than splitting time evenly between the two or concentrating on the new location).

 What is Ben's role?